What is Speech Pathology?

 Speech pathologists also work with Augmentative and Alternative Communication (AAC), devices that help people who find it difficult to speak or write to communicate more easily.
-Examples of AAC are signing and gestures, as well as picture charts, books and special computers or devices.
+Examples of AAC are signing and gestures, as well as picture charts, books and special apps, computers or devices.

 Speech pathologists also work with the deaf community to help with family support, signing and other assistive devices, speech therapy following cochlear implants and a multitude of other areas.